Black Lemon Ginger Tea

 This is a cleverly balanced tea that is not overly sweet or too “gingery” and has become our preferred Iced Tea.
 We are very proud of this blend.
 These two ancient flavors are not strangers and go together exceedingly well.
 This tea goes well with whatever is served for lunch or dinner.
 Enjoy!

-Brewing Instructions for Black OP Lemon Ginger Tea
+Brewing Instructions for Black Lemon Ginger Tea

 Steep this tea multiple times.
 Loose-leaf teas have far more flavor than traditional tea bags due to their superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.